cdmx1/itop_data_collector_fleetdm/README.md

    - `<fleetdm_url>`: Set this to the actual URL of your FleetDM instance (e.g., `https://fxx.xxxx.xx`).
    - `<fleetdm_token>`: Set this to the actual token for your FleetDM instance (e.g., `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`).

+# Configuring the FleetDM Collectors

+To configure the FleetDM collectors for different device types (PC, Laptop, and Server), follow these steps:

+1. **Update Organization ID (`org_id`)**
+   - Set the `org_id` field in the configuration with the actual organization name from your iTop instance.

+2. **Update FleetDM ID for Laptops**
+   - Locate the label where the `type` is set to `laptop`.
+   - Update the corresponding `fleet_dm_id` with the label ID for laptops from your FleetDM.

+3. **Update FleetDM ID for Desktops**
+   - Locate the label where the `type` is set to `desktop`.
+   - Update the corresponding `fleet_dm_id` with the label ID for desktops from your FleetDM.

+4. **Update FleetDM ID for Servers**
+   - In the `FleetDMServerCollector` section, locate the label where the `type` is set to `server`.
+   - Update the corresponding `fleet_dm_id` with the label ID for servers from your FleetDM.

 ## Installation

 1. **Download the Collector**